 Matt Damon’s Bourne was responsible for ushering Bond into the 21st century, and the taglines accompanying them went hand-in-hand with that shift.
 From The Bourne Identity’s “He was the perfect weapon until he became the target”, to its no-nonsense sequel “They should have left him alone”.
 Even The Bourne Legacy had one which made immediate sense, acknowledging there would be a new protagonist with “There was never just one”.
 It’s just a shame that this other one was a pretty poor Jeremy Renner.

 It’s not often you see a poster with the tagline far bigger than the title, but Pitch Perfect 2 appears to think that this would sell the film more than anything else by proclaiming “We’re Back Pitches”.
-Not exactly subtle and it doesn’t really match the original’s “Prepare to be Pitch Slapped”, either.
-But despite both really going down the same route of intention, who would argue that these taglines aren’t a great fit?
+Not exactly subtle and it doesn't really match the original’s “Get Pitch Slapped”, either.
+But despite both really going down the same route of intention, who would argue that these taglines aren't a great fit?
 Should a third film get made, there’s still “The Pitch is Back”…

-Another franchise that got an instalment in 2015, F&F 7 was looking to bow out by using its tagline to poignantly acknowledge the late Paul Walker’s final contribution with “one last ride” (although due to it’s massive success there will be much more riding for the foreseeable future).
+Another franchise that got an instalment in 2015, F&F 7 was looking to bow out by using its tagline to poignantly acknowledge the late Paul Walker’s final contribution with “one last ride” (although due to its massive success there will be much more riding for the foreseeable future).
 The other lasting tagline was from Fast & Furious (the fourth film), “New Model.
 Original Parts.”, ingeniously referring to the reunion of the main cast from the first film.

 Arguably the only franchise to have increasingly better taglines as the sequels got worse, starting with Scary Movie’s “No Mercy.
 No Shame.
-No Sequel” to Scary Movie 3’s “Great trilogies come in threes”.
+No Sequel”, to Scary Movie 3’s “Great trilogies come in threes”.
 The fourth’s “The funniest thing you ever sawed” was probably better than any other line in the film.
 Thankfully the send up of horror films (and Charlie Sheen) eventually dried up to save us from further humourless torture.

 One comedy series that did have a relatively decent amount of gross-out comedy to go with its taglines was American Pie (not including the shameless and never-ending direct-to-DVD sequels).
 The first, American Pie's “There’s something about your first piece” and the most recent, American Reunion's “Save the best piece for last” reflecting the two best entries in the franchise.
 Nothing better than double-entendre taglines, especially when it's consistent throughout the series.